lauramarie99/ColabDesign/README.md

 ```

 ## Large scale studies
-For generation of many config files based on a general config file, the script create_configs.py can be used.
+For generation of many config files based on a general config file, the script create_configs.py in the folder configs can be used.
 An example general config file is experiment1.yml.

 To automatically generate slurm scripts and submit the jobs, the script run_cluster.py can be used.
 You need to modify the paths for your purposes.

-### ColabDesign Contributors:
+## ColabDesign Contributors:
 - Sergey Ovchinnikov [@sokrypton](https://github.com/sokrypton)
 - Shihao Feng [@JeffSHF](https://github.com/JeffSHF)
 - Justas Dauparas [@dauparas](https://github.com/dauparas)